 Unless it is an emergency, students will not be allowed to leave class during instruction to make or receive a phone call or speak with family members.
 The office staff will gladly take any necessary phone message and deliver it to the student or teacher during the first possible break in instruction.
-Teachers will return phone calls and emails at their earliest convenience.
 Students who need to contact parents or family members during the school day may come to the office during their recess break to use the school phone.
-Students with personal cell phones on campus are expected to follow the OMSD cell phone policy and should therefore not be using their cell phones during school hours unless they have special permission from their classroom teacher or it is an emergency situation.